extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 ### What is data profiling?

-Data profiling is the process of examining data for completenes
+Data profiling is the process of examining data for completeness and accuracy in order to understand the data before querying it.

+#### Object data profile

+- understan